Donn Tatum

 Donn B. Tatum (January 9, 1913 – May 31, 1993) was an American businessman and the first non-Disney family member to be an executive of Walt Disney Productions.
 Tatum held senior leadership positions with Disney for 25 years, becoming president from 1968 to 1971, when he became CEO from 1971 until 1976.
 His final position was "Director Emeritus" from 1992 until his death.
-He played a major role in the creation of Walt Disney World Resort, EPCOT Center and Tokyo Disneyland.
+He played a major role in the creation of the Walt Disney World Resort, EPCOT Center and Tokyo Disneyland.

 Early life

 Tatum was born on January 9, 1913.
 He grew up in Los Angeles and graduated magna cum laude from Stanford University, with a Bachelor of Arts degree in political science and earned two law degrees from Oxford University.
 He passed the California bar in 1938 and became involved in entertainment law at Lillick, Geary and McHose.

 He held a number of positions and was counsel for RCA, NBC and ABC.
 He became general manager of KABC-TV in Los Angeles and Western television director for ABC.

+His daughter Melantha Kathleen Tatum-Bobrick is the mother of the actor and filmmaker Daniel Sea.